davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 2.6.5 =

+* Overhaul of the agenda HTML and the custom agenda layout option
+* Option to display green/yellow/red timing indicators on the agenda

 = 2.6.3 =